Assetmark Inc. Purchases 8,364 Shares of AstraZeneca PLC (NASDAQ:AZN)

 Several other hedge funds have also recently made changes to their positions in the company.
 Strategic Wealth Partners Ltd. increased its holdings in AstraZeneca by 1.6% in the 2nd quarter.
 Strategic Wealth Partners Ltd. now owns 11,184 shares of the company’s stock valued at $670,000 after acquiring an additional 174 shares during the last quarter.
 BerganKDV Wealth Management LLC increased its holdings in AstraZeneca by 27.4% in the 3rd quarter.
 BerganKDV Wealth Management LLC now owns 842 shares of the company’s stock valued at $51,000 after acquiring an additional 181 shares during the last quarter.
 Rosenberg Matthew Hamilton increased its holdings in AstraZeneca by 33.5% in the 3rd quarter.
 Rosenberg Matthew Hamilton now owns 777 shares of the company’s stock valued at $47,000 after acquiring an additional 195 shares during the last quarter.
 Mitchell & Pahl Private Wealth LLC increased its holdings in AstraZeneca by 2.8% in the 3rd quarter.
 Mitchell & Pahl Private Wealth LLC now owns 7,319 shares of the company’s stock valued at $440,000 after acquiring an additional 200 shares during the last quarter.
 Finally, Quilter Plc increased its holdings in AstraZeneca by 2.7% in the 3rd quarter.
 Quilter Plc now owns 7,594 shares of the company’s stock valued at $614,000 after acquiring an additional 203 shares during the last quarter.
 Hedge funds and other institutional investors own 16.28% of the company’s stock.

 A number of equities analysts have commented on AZN shares.
-Bryan, Garnier & Co cut shares of AstraZeneca to a “buy” rating in a research note on Monday, November 22nd.
-UBS Group reissued a “buy” rating on shares of AstraZeneca in a research note on Tuesday, October 19th.
+Zacks Investment Research raised shares of AstraZeneca from a “sell” rating to a “hold” rating and set a $61.00 price objective for the company in a research note on Tuesday, January 4th.
+Deutsche Bank Aktiengesellschaft reissued a “buy” rating on shares of AstraZeneca in a research note on Monday, October 11th.
+TheStreet cut shares of AstraZeneca from a “b” rating to a “c+” rating in a research note on Friday, December 10th.
 SVB Leerink reissued a “buy” rating on shares of AstraZeneca in a research note on Sunday, December 12th.
-Deutsche Bank Aktiengesellschaft reissued a “buy” rating on shares of AstraZeneca in a research note on Monday, October 11th.
-Finally, Jefferies Financial Group cut shares of AstraZeneca from a “buy” rating to a “hold” rating and set a $54.00 price target for the company. in a research note on Tuesday, December 7th.
+Finally, Bryan, Garnier & Co cut shares of AstraZeneca to a “buy” rating in a research note on Monday, November 22nd.
 Three investment analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
 Based on data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus target price of $62.67.

 AstraZeneca (NASDAQ:AZN) last released its quarterly earnings data on Thursday, November 11th.
 The company reported $0.54 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.62 by ($0.08).
 The company had revenue of $9.74 billion during the quarter, compared to analysts’ expectations of $9.58 billion.
 AstraZeneca had a net margin of 4.49% and a return on equity of 29.53%.
 AstraZeneca’s quarterly revenue was up 48.1% on a year-over-year basis.
 During the same period last year, the firm earned $0.47 earnings per share.
 Research analysts expect that AstraZeneca PLC will post 2.59 earnings per share for the current year.